 - Littering on University property.

 When moving in or when changing rooms, a student must have on file a housing agreement, emergency contact information and room keys.
-Students may not swap or change rooms without written permission from the Office of Residence Life.
+Students may not swap or change rooms or keys without written permission from the Office of Residence Life.

 All students are required to set up and utilize their University email account.
 Students are responsible for information sent through University email and University mailbox and should check all forms of communication on a daily basis.
 The Office of Residence Life will communicate with students via a student’s University email account.